claudia-pacheco/project-2/README.md

 Deployed [here](https://dungeons-n-dragons.netlify.app/)

-This project was built for project two of General Assembly's Full-Stack Software Engineering course.
+This is my second project for the General Assembly Software Engineering Immersive course.
+This Reactathon app consumes a public API and has includes a router with several pages.
-The project brief's focus was on utilising our knowledge of React as well as fetching and using data from selected API's.
-This project is a paired project.

 ### Table of contents